 Whether you're looking to simply protect your iPad, add storage space for your Pencil, or add a hardware keyboard to the mix, here are our favorite cases for the 9.7-inch iPad Pro.

-Note: We haven't included sleeves or bags in this roundup — keep an eye out for those in a future article!
+Note: We haven't included sleeves or bags in this roundup, but we'll have a different article for those.

 Apple Silicone Case and Smart Keyboard